maxkleiner/PascalCoin/README.md

 THIS IS EXPERIMENTAL SOFTWARE.
 Use it for educational purposes only.
 ```

-## A P2P Cryptocurrency without need of historical operations.
+## A one of a kind Cryptocurrency

 > Pascal is an instant, zero-fee, infinitely scalable, and decentralized cryptocurrency with advanced privacy and smart contract capabilities.
-It's the world's first blockchain independent of historical operations
+It's the world's first blockchain independent of historical operations.

 > Pascal possesses unlimited potential.